The Great Commission: Is it Just 'Witnessing'? Just 'Sharing Your Faith'? No!

 - Summary: Jesus’ Great Commission to the Church is often interpreted as just, “Go out and be witnesses for Christ.”
 Yes, it does say that … and much more.
 There is a place for every Christian in the multi-faceted Great Commission in our day.

-Traditionally, verses at the end of Matthew 28 and Mark 16 are spoken of as “the Great Commission.”
-But many Bible scholars — I believe correctly — include portions of Luke 24 and Acts 1 as parts of the Commission.
-Let’s take a look at each of these and see the broad reach of Jesus’ mandate, a reach that certainly includes your fruitful participation.
+Traditionally, Bible verses at the end of Matthew 28 and Mark 16 are spoken of as “the Great Commission.”
+But many Bible scholars — I believe correctly — also include portions of Luke 24 and Acts 1 as parts of Jesus' Commission.
+Let’s take a look at each of these Great Commission verses and see the broad reach of Jesus’ mandate, a reach that certainly includes your fruitful participation.